Installing the Server MacPractice Application

 - A MacPractice Server Installation: This can be obtained from www.macpractice.com/download.
 The Installing MacPractice on the Server guide can assist with the installation process.

 - Plenty of free hard disk space: At the bare minimum, we recommend you have three to five times the size of the current backup on the destination server, with more space definitely preferred.
 This is to accommodate reconstructing the database from the current backup, and accommodating room for future backups and the growth of your database.
 For questions on this front, please contact MacPractice Support.

-- If you are on MacOS Catalina, you'll need to run the Catalina start up script in order to start MacPractice and prior to restoring from a backup.
+- If you are on MacOS Catalina and on a build of MacPractice earlier than 12.11, you'll need to run the Catalina start up script in order to start MacPractice and prior to restoring from a backup.
 You can read more about it here.

 The Security Password Required window will appear if the server has been restarted.
 This password is the Encryption Security password that was created during the initial installation of MacPractice.
 Enter the password and click the OK button.

 The resulting Operating System authentication window may request the computer's Administrator username and password again.

 In the resulting window, locate the MacPractice database to be restored and click Open.
 You may be asked to create a new database.
 This prompt simply is saying it will be creating a new database from the backup we have selected.
 If you receive this prompt, click the Continue button.